DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

 ### The Foreach Command

-While the repeat command is handy, a lot of the times you would find yourself wanting to loop over the contents of a list, in that for each item in the list, do something.
+While the repeat command is handy, you'll often find yourself wanting to loop over the contents of a list and do something with each item in it.

-Let's say we want to tell the player where all the cows are around them Now, you can use the repeat command for this by doing this...
+Let's say we want to tell the player where all the cows around them are located.
+With the repeat command, you might do something like this:
 ```dscript_red
 my_cow_task:
     type: task